Newsletter: Events at Clare Hall, Autumn 2025

 A full list of dates and the sign up sheet can be found here.

-Tuesdays, ongoing through the summer and Michaelmas Term
+Tuesdays, ongoing through the Michaelmas Term

 Mindful Meditation Sessions